vlstill/tedi/memory-models.md

 \noindent Reachable `r1 == 0 && r2 == 0`?
 \begin{caption}
 This code demonstrates behavior which is allowed under TSO but is not allowed under SC.
-Suppose the following run of the program: first `x = 1` is executed, but the store is buffered and does not reach memory yet.
+In this run `x = 1` is executed first, but the store is buffered and does not reach memory yet.
 Then `r1 = y` is executed, reading value 0 from `y`.
 Then the second thread is executed fully, and since the update of `x` was not yet propagated to the memory it reads 0 from `x`.
-Finally, the update of `x` (by action `a`) is performed.
+Finally, the update of `x` (originating from `a`) is performed.
 \end{caption}
 \label{fig:tso}
 \end{figure}

 ## `x86`-TSO: `x86` and `x86-64` Processors

-The memory model used by `x86` and `x86-64` processors is based on TSO with additional fences and atomic instructions.
+The memory model used by `x86` and `x86-64` processors is basically TSO with different fences and atomic instructions.
 The memory model is described informally in Intel and AMD specification documents \cite{TODO, TODO}.
 Formal semantics derived from these documents and experimental evaluation was given in \cite{x86tso} in form of the `x86`-TSO memory model.
 The semantics of `x86`-TSO is formalized in HOL4 model and as an abstract machine.